metrorailings/OwlBlog/content/posts/week-7-circa-picks.md

 These two faced one another earlier in the season.
 New England embarrassed New York in a rout, exposing Zach Wilson's lack of experience.

 #### _Weather_

+Typical autumn weather for New England

+***

+Jets +7

+***

+**New York covers if**
+Zach Wilson and his coaches learn from their past outing against Belichick and simplify things on offense against a New England defense known to confuse rookie quarterbacks.

+**New England covers if**
+their defense can once again frustrate an aimless New York offense helmed by a rookie still cutting his teeth.